Bodging: Notable bodgers

 Samuel Rockall learnt the trade from his uncle, Jimmy Rockall.
 At the age of 61, Samuel was almost the last of the living chair bodgers.
-Rockall's bodging tradition was captured on film shortly after he died in 1962.
+Rockall's bodging tradition was captured on film shortly before he died in 1962.
 His two sons helped in the reconstruction of his working life in the woods and his workshop.
 The colour film was produced by the furniture manufacturer Parker Knoll and follows the complete process using Sam's own tools and equipment.
 A film copy is available at the Wycombe Museum.

 Cultural references

 In contemporary British English slang, bodging can also refer to a job done of necessity using whatever tools and materials come to hand and which, whilst not necessarily elegant, is nevertheless serviceable.
 Bodged should not be confused with a "botched" job: a poor, incompetent or shoddy example of work, deriving from the mediaeval word "botch" – a bruise or carbuncle, typically in the field of DIY, though often in fashion magazines to describe poorly executed cosmetic surgery.
-A "bodge", like its cognates kludge and fudge, is serviceable: a "botched" job most certainly is not.
+A "bodge", like its synonyms kludge and fudge, is serviceable: a "botched" job most certainly is not.

 Douglas and Lucretia Bodger were brother-and-sister characters in the comic strip 'Flook', which appeared in the U.K. Daily Mail newspaper in the 1950s and 1960s.

 Bodger is the name of a dog in The Incredible Journey.

 Wycombe Wanderers Football Club's official mascot is a man called 'Bodger', referring to the club's record goalscorer Tony Horseman.
 He had earned the moniker from supporters through being employed in the town's furniture industry, but admitted in an interview after his playing career that he had never worked as an itinerant turner in the woods.

 A character named Bodger is the protagonist in the British children's television programme Bodger & Badger and is himself involved in handiwork.
+In John Winton's comic naval novels, a major character is "The Artful Bodger".